Viktoria-dev/Unitest/README.md

               {{ end }}
     templates:
       - "/etc/alertmanager/config/*.tmpl"
 ```
- We can also see our dashboards with port-forwarding k port-forward svc/prometheus-grafana -n unitest 3000:80
+ We can also see our dashboards with ```kubctl port-forwarding k port-forward svc/prometheus-grafana -n unitest 3000:80 ```